psocha/psocha.github.io/book-summaries/marriage-a-history.md

 ### The love marriages of the 19th century West

 No development in human history revolutionized marriage as much as the popularization of wage labor and employment outside the home.
-Young people could now earn money on their own without needing an inheritance, dowry, or position in the family business from their parents.
+Young people could now make a living on their own without needing an inheritance, a dowry, or a position in the family business from their parents.
 The once-absolute power that parents held over their children suddenly plummeted.
 Impersonal institutions such as businesses and governments expanded in power at the expense of families.
 Work and non-work became separate domains of life with hard boundaries between them.